Muukid/muCOSA/README.md

 ### Keystate keymap

-The keystate keymap represents the state of certain modifiers on the keyboard readable by muCOSA, using type `muKeystate` (typedef for `uint8_m`) as index.
+The keystate keymap represents the state of certain modifiers on the keyboard readable by muCOSA, using type `muKeyboardState` (typedef for `uint8_m`) as index.
 The length of the keymap is `MU_KEYSTATE_LENGTH`.
 It has the following indexes:

 * `MU_KEYSTATE_UNKNOWN` - unknown keystate.